-Paul was given the chance to train to fly as load master with British International Helicopters and served with the Royal Observer Corps.
-He worked in the Spar store for many years and now runs the Alyth museum.
-Until recently both he and Barbara ran the Alyth Voice distribution network.
+Paul Prettyman: Paul was given the chance to train to fly as load master with British International Helicopters and served with the Royal Observer Corps.
+He worked in the Spar store for many years and later managed the Alyth Museum.
+He and his wife Barbara also ran the Alyth Voice distribution network.
 Paul remains a dedicated aircraft enthusiast.

 Cathy Scott: Cathy Scott moved to Alyth in 2018 and runs a software business that combines her experience in software engineering and textiles.
 She volunteers at Thrifty One in Alyth and enjoys hillwalking and cycling.
 She would like to spend more time outdoors instead of in front of a computer screen.

 Andrew Skea: Andrew lives at North Balloch, just outside Alyth, with his wife Amy, son Calum, and daughters Catriona and Morag.
 He runs Skea Organics, a business that markets seed potatoes and organic consumption potatoes throughout the UK and Europe, as well as breeding new potato varieties.
 As part of his work he is on the Council of the British Potato Trade Association, and the Agriculture and Horticulture Development Board for potatoes.
 In the winter months his main activity is curling, specifically running and coaching Dundee Junior Curling Club.